angular/material-start/README.md

 ## Testing

-There are two kinds of tests in the material-starter application: Unit tests and End to End tests.
+There are two kinds of tests in the material-start application: Unit tests and End to End tests.

 ### Running Unit Tests

-The material-starter app comes preconfigured with unit tests.
+The material-start app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.